mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 Audience downloads take some time to prepare depending on the volume of users in the audience, ranging from a few minutes up to ~6 hours for extremely large audiences.

 Audience downloads are available on Real-time audiences only.
-To download a Lifetime audience, connect and send it to an infrastructure output like S3 and download it from there.
+To download a Lifetime audience, connect and send it to an infrastructure output, like Amazon S3 via a Kinesis connection, and download it from there.

 ### Initiate a download